 Change the eighth paragraph as follows:

-WNM sleep mode enables an extended power save mode in which a non-AP STA needs not listen for every DTIM beacon, and does not need to perform GTK/IGTK/BIGTK updates.
+WNM sleep mode enables an extended power save mode in which a non-AP STA needs not listen for every DTIM beacon, and does not need to perform GTK/IGTK/BIGTK/CIGTK updates.
 A STA in WNM sleep mode can transition to awake state as infrequently as once every WNM sleep interval to check whether its corresponding TIM bit is set or group addressed traffic is pending.

 WNM sleep mode